tapaspal9/homepage/index.md

 ### Recent News
+- I am serving as a PC member of [Indocrypt'25](https://www.indocrypt2025.in).
 - A [paper](https://eprint.iacr.org/2025/967) on registered (pseudorandom) functional encryption for TMs is now available to ePrint.
 - A [paper](https://eprint.iacr.org/2025/836) on registered functional encryption for AWS functionalities is now available to ePrint.
 - Our traceable functional encryption [paper](https://eprint.iacr.org/2022/1196) is accepted for publication at the IACR [CiC](https://cic.iacr.org/p/2/1/28) journal.